-- 1.0 Compulsory Pilotage Zones Controlled Passages and the Extent of Pilotage. - 1.1 In accordance with the provisions of Article 2, Article 5(1) and 5(2)(b) of the Reference and in order to secure the safety of ships navigating in Jersey waters, it has been determined that pilotage is compulsory in the following areas: - 1.1.1 St Helier District.
+- 1.0 Compulsory Pilotage Zones controlled passages and the extent of pilotage. - 1.1 In accordance with the provisions of Article 2, Article 5(1) and 5(2)(b) of the Reference and in order to secure the safety of ships navigating in Jersey waters, it has been determined that pilotage is compulsory in the following areas: - 1.1.1 St Helier District.
 The waters coincident with port limits lying within an area bounded by - i) 49° 10.70'N 002° 12.28'W Headland east of Beauport Bay (Les Jeteuses on O/S Maps) - ii) 49° 08.00'N 002° 12.28'W - iii) 49° 08.00'N 002° 04.60'W - iv) 49° 09.60'N 002° 04.60'W Green Island (La Motte). - 1.1.2 Gorey District.
-The waters lying within a radius of 1 nautical mile from Mont Orgueil Castle. - All ships, while transiting inwards, outwards or between the compulsory pilotage zones, shall monitor their position throughout and that the ship's position shall be maintained in safe water, as detailed in the Jersey Harbours Pilotage Syllabus Text Book, mindful at all times of the height of tide and the available depth of water with respect to the ship's draft.
-The Pilotage Syllabus Text Book shall be compiled in consultation with the Navigation Advisory Panel as detailed below and shall be made available from the Jersey Harbour Authority to all candidates applying for Pilot or Pilot Exemption certificate or to Masters of vessels exempted from pilotage as described below. - 1.3 The pilotage inwards shall commence when the ship enters the compulsory zone or otherwise when a licensed pilot is able to safely board the ship, the pilotage inwards shall cease when the ship is safely moored to the quay or safely anchored. - 1.4 The pilotage outwards will cease when the ship leaves the pilotage zone or when both the pilot and Master of the ship consider that the ship is on a safe course to sea. - 1.5 The Harbour Master at his discretion may allow a vessel's Master or First Mate to shift his/her vessel from one berth to another within the harbour without the services of a licensed pilot. - 1.6 These directions shall apply equally to exempted ships whether utilising the services of a licensed pilot or not.
+The waters lying within a radius of 1 nautical mile from Mont Orgueil Castle. - 1.2 All ships, while transiting inwards, outwards or between the compulsory pilotage zones, shall monitor their position throughout and that the ship's position shall be maintained in safe water, as detailed in the Jersey Harbours Pilotage Syllabus Text Book, mindful at all times of the height of tide and the available depth of water with respect to the ship's draft.
+The Pilotage Syllabus Text Book shall be compiled in consultation with the Navigation Advisory Panel as detailed below and shall be made available from the Jersey Harbour Authority to all candidates applying for Pilot or Pilot Exemption certificate or to Masters of vessels exempted from pilotage as described below. - 1.3 The pilotage inwards shall commence when the ship enters the compulsory zone or otherwise when a licensed pilot is able to safely board the ship, the pilotage inwards shall cease when the ship is safely moored to the quay or safely anchored. - 1.4 The pilotage outwards will cease when the ship leaves the pilotage zone or when both the pilot and Master of the ship consider that the ship is on a safe course to sea. - 1.5 The Harbour Master at his discretion may allow a vessel's Master or First Mate to shift his/her vessel from one berth to another within the harbour without the services of a licensed pilot. - 1.6 These directions shall apply equally to exempted ships whether utilising the services of a licensed pilot or not. - 1.7 Masters of all vessels, including those exempted from compulsory pilotage or with a Pilot Exemption Certificate holder embarked, are reminded of their obligations under SOLAS Chapter V, Regulation 23, and IMO Resolution A.1045(27).
+The master of every vessel is required to ensure that compliant and safe pilot boarding and disembarkation arrangements, including a safe and unobstructed route between each pilot boarding position and the wheelhouse, are always available.

-2.0 Ships Exempted from Compulsory Pilotage
+2.0 Ships exempted from Compulsory Pilotage